 Employees in OPS or Line Item positions are eligible to contribute to these investment plans:

 Financial Planning for Employees

 Human Resources offers free seminars twice a year to assist with topics such as estate planning, investing, and Social Security & Medicare.
-Sign up for these sessions on the Training Reservation Desk.
+Sign up for these sessions on the Professional Development Reservation Desk.

 Preparing for Retirement

 Faculty and staff desiring more information on applying for retirement benefits are encouraged to speak with our Human Resources Benefits Team.
 In addition, a wealth of information is available online regarding applying for your benefit, what to expect after retirement, and the Deferred Retirement Option Program (DROP).
 Please visit our detailed "Preparing for Retirement" page.

 Working after Retirement